lenaqq/test/README.md

 # Social Network Visualisation

-This web application visualises a small social network using some Twitter data.
+SNetVis is a Social Network Visualisation web application for a small social network using some Twitter data.

 ## Requirement
+### Environment
 Google Chrome Version 60.0.3112.101
+### How to run the web application
+* Type index.html
+* Check the Web Page Layout and User Interactions sections for more details of operations of the application.

+## GUI
-## Web Page Layout
+### Web Page Layout
 The layout of the web pages consists of four regions:
 * Command list on the left:
   * **Add**: Add ten following relationships to the network and associated tags;